VictorZakharov/pinwin/README.md

 ![PinWin in action](https://i.imgur.com/aH0FWrw.png)

-- Basic functionality is there, tested on Windows XP, 7 and 8.1.
+- Basic functionality is there, tested on Windows XP, 7, 8.1 and 10.
 - Multi-monitor supported (verified dual extend configuration).
 - High DPI supported (verified 100-200%).
 - Set other windows as top most via CTRL+F11 (same as DeskPins).
 - User friendly installer with upgrade support.
 - Configurable keyboard shortcuts (select and pin window, pin under cursor).

+### Known Issues

+- On Windows 10 if each monitor is using different DPI, screen capture window takes portion of the screen (bug, by design).

 ### Download